Valdeorras

 Valdeorras is located in the extreme east of the province of Ourense, on the border with the Bierzo region in Castilla y León.
 Its 1,113 hectares of vineyards spread out over the low and fertile river valley formed by the Sil and extend to the north and south up into the mountainous territory surrounding the valley.

-D.O.
-Valdeorras wine map
+valdeorras wine map

-Map © Noah Chichester, 2022.
+Map © Noah Chichester, 2024.
 All Rights Reserved.

 Valdeorras’ terrain is marked primarily by the contrast between the Sil River valley and the higher ground that surrounds it.

+The Sil River flows from east to west through a long, flat-bottomed valley created by tectonic processes millions of years ago.
 This river valley isn’t totally symmetrical: on the right bank of the river, alluvial plains and gentle slopes spread out from the riverbank near A Rúa and Petín, and the flatlands around O Barco and Vilamartín continue north along the Cigüeño river towards Rubiá in the north.
 On the other hand, along the Sil’s left bank to the south, mountains rise up quite rapidly as elevations change from 300 meters in the bottom of the valley to almost 1,300 meters at the tops of the peaks.

-Leaving the Sil river valley, vines are planted on higher plateaus of the ancient fluvial terraces and on the slopes of other, steeper valleys carved out of the mountains that rise steadily toward the south.
-Near the town of O Bolo, the Bibei River passes through an area where some of Valdeorras’ most lauded producers like Valdesil, A Coroa, Rafael Palacios and Telmo Rodriguez have chosen to work.
+Near the town of O Bolo, the Bibei River passes through an area where some of Valdeorras’ most lauded producers like Rafael Palacios and Telmo Rodriguez have chosen to work.
 The steep slopes near the church of As Ermidas mirror the slopes of Ribeira Sacra with their steep granite terraces and sandy soils.

 Valdeorras' Rivers